mycroft/k8s-home/README.md

 Then re-run the `bootstrap` command as seen in the `Installation` section.

-## Upgrade services
+### Upgrade services

-To check outdated Helm charts, use:
+To check outdated Helm charts & images, use:

 ```sh
 go build && ./k8s-home -check-version
 ```

 Services must be updated by modifying versions in source code.
+Note all containers are not checked in with this command.

 ## Security